cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

   > On Mac with Apple Silicon (M1) in order to install TensorFlow you will have to edit `cvat/requirements/base.txt`.
   > Change `tensorflow` to `tensorflow-macos`
   > May need to downgrade version Python to 3.9.* or upgrade version `tensorflow-macos`

+  > Note for Arch Linux users:
+  >
+  > In order to build `python-ldap`, the `gcc` compiler needs to be pointed to the right file, since lib name has been changed from `libldap_r` to `libldap`, otherwise wheels for `python-ldap` won't be built and the install will fail.
+You need to create a symlink between the newer and older `ldap` libraries:
+  > ```
+  > sudo ln -s /usr/lib/libldap.so /usr/lib/libldap_r.so
+  > ```
+  >
+  > Because PyAV as of version 10.0.0 already [works](https://github.com/PyAV-Org/PyAV/pull/910) with FFMPEG5, you may consider changing the `av` version requirement in `/cvat/cvat/requirements/base.txt` to 10.0.0 or higher.
+  >
+  > Perform these actions before installing cvat requirements from the list mentioned above.

 - Create a super user for CVAT: